 Get in touch with EOSC-Life

 Pioneering technologies are currently transforming research in the life sciences being carried out in Europe in the areas of structural biology, chemical screening, advanced imaging, and data analysis.
-To perform this kind of multidisciplinary research, access to high-end technologies and services is essential.
+To perform this kind of multidisciplinary research, scientists urgently need access to high-end technologies and services.
 In most cases, however, this access is not easily available to every scientist.

-For these reasons, European Life Science Research Infrastructures were established to grant this access and to successfully translate the lab findings into future medical care.
+European Life Science Research Infrastructures (EU RIs) were established to grant this access and to successfully translate the lab findings into future medical care.

-In addition to ensuring the success of our projects, the 13 Life Science Research Infrastructures are determined to sustain collaborations and enable cross-RI access.
-Find out more about how we are working together and how you can access facilities, services, and resources across RIs on the LS RI website.
+In addition to ensuring the success of the joint projects, the 13 Life Science RIs are determined to sustain their collaborations and enable cross-RI access.
+Although the EOSC-Life project has officially ended, you can learn more about how we are working together and how you can access facilities, services, and resources across RIs on the LS RI website.

 What Is a Research Infrastructure?